apache/pekko-samples/pekko-sample-persistence-scala/README.md

 ```
 sbt
-sbt:akka-sample-persistence-scala> test
+sbt:pekko-sample-persistence-scala> test
 ```

-The `ShoppingCart` application is expanded further in the `akka-sample-cqrs-scala` sample.
+The `ShoppingCart` application is expanded further in the `pekko-sample-cqrs-scala` sample.
 In that sample the events are tagged to be consumed by even processors to build other representations from the events, or publish the events to other services.